-Saylom remembers when he was young boy that during the rainy season, the fish came right up into the rice fields.
+Saylom remembers when he was a young boy that during the rainy season the fish came right up into the rice fields.

 Currently, it is very dry.
 The leaves are changing color and will soon fall off the trees.
 The dry leaves are burned for fertilizer.

 Rob announced that we were getting tired and Saylom offered us a place to take a nap.

 Rob had to be a little more direct and said that we would like to go home.

 “Now?” was Saylom’s response.
 He kind of stared at Rob for a moment, but then we packed it up and headed back to the hotel.